mimpress/wiki.viewc.com/_posts/2013-05-21-blueshield-english.md

 ## Introduction

-The Bluetooth Low Energy (BLE) Shield for Arduino is a Shield that enables Arduino projects to communicate with Bluetooth Smart devices such as the iPhone 4s, iPhone 5 or the iPad 4 without Jailbreaking.
+The BlueShield for Arduino is a Shield that enables Arduino projects to communicate with Bluetooth 4.0 Smart devices such as the iPhone 4s, iPhone 5 or the iPad 4 without Jailbreaking.

 Simply attach the BLE Shield to an Arduino and write and read data to and from the Arduino using the Serial Port.